janvishah21/score-dashboard/README.md

 * Usage of Material UI for better user experience.
 * Input validation on add score form
-    - Roll No. needs to be numeric string with 8 characters
+    - Roll No. needs to be numeric string with 8 characters.
     - Marks input should be between 0 and 100 inclusive.
 * Sorting based upon score of any particular subject, roll no. and name of student.
 * Searching feature where user can search student based upon his roll no. or name.
 * Client side pagination.
 * Grading system to get grade based upon percentage score.
+* Page Not Found Page for invalid url.

 ## Screenshots :